RectorateCopyright: © Andreas Schmitter

 The Rectorate has principal responsibility for planning, controlling and coordinating faculty and interdepartmental functions as well as securing adequate allocation of resources for the academic requirements.

 The Rectorate drives the strategic development of the University and oversees its implementation.
 It represents the University both internally and vis-à-vis external partners.

 The Rectorate is supported in its diverse activities by the Rector's Office team, who are responsible for planning, running and follow up of meetings and appointments of the Rectorate members, among other things.
 Moreover, the team act as a bridge between the Rectorate and the Central University Administration as well as the Faculties.

 Members of the Rectorate

-Universitätsprofessor Dr. rer. nat.
+Universitätsprofessor Prof. Dr. rer. nat.
 Dr. h. c. mult.
 Ulrich Rüdiger

 The Rectorate commissions RWTH Aachen professors to assume individual responsibilities of strategic importance to the university and representative functions in particular areas or regions.